 | Safety Profile | Similar risks when properly monitored | Extensive clinical data on long-term safety |

-Both BHRT and conventional HRT are effective in relieving menopause symptoms such as hot flashes and vaginal dryness.
-Patients may begin to notice improvement in symptoms after a few weeks of starting therapy, though optimal results can take longer depending on individual response.
+Both BHRT and conventional HRT are effective at relieving menopause symptoms such as hot flashes and vaginal dryness.
+Many of these symptoms trace back to declining estrogen, and our guide to low estrogen symptoms covers the signs, causes, and when to seek treatment.
+Patients typically begin to notice improvement within a few weeks of starting therapy, though optimal results can take six to eight weeks or longer depending on individual response.

-Clinical Evidence and Safety: What 2025 Research Shows
+Clinical Evidence and Safety: What the Research Shows

-The North American Menopause Society’s 2024 position statement emphasizes that both bioidentical and conventional hormone therapies can effectively manage menopausal symptoms when appropriately prescribed and monitored.
-The Endocrine Society’s 2025 clinical guidelines stress that safety and efficacy depend more on proper patient selection, dosing, and monitoring than on whether hormones are bioidentical or synthetic.
+The Menopause Society’s position statements emphasize that both bioidentical and conventional hormone therapies can effectively manage menopausal symptoms when appropriately prescribed and monitored.
+Endocrine Society clinical guidelines stress that safety and efficacy depend more on proper patient selection, dosing, and monitoring than on whether hormones are labeled bioidentical or synthetic.

 Current evidence shows that the molecular structure differences between BHRT and conventional HRT may be less clinically significant than previously thought.
 What matters most is finding the right hormone type, dose, and delivery method for your individual needs under qualified medical supervision.